healthwise/nuget.sync/README.md

 **Password**
 Password associated with the *Username* item.

+**MessageSettings**
+Describes the properties necessary to send messages to a chat bot service

+**FunctionKey**
+A function key used to trigger the function with.
+Keys can be found/created under the 'Manage' blade in the Message Proxy function in the Azure Portal.
+A new key should be created for each instance where a key will be stored (Azure Key Vault, Azure Automation, etc...)

+**ServiceURL**
+The URL of the service where messages will be sent

+**ChannelData**
+Used to deliver messages to specific teams channels.
+To get a channel ID from Teams ask Uncle HAB for the Channel ID from that Channel. *Example: @Dev-UncleHAB- what is the channel id?*

+**Environment**
+The environment where the Uncle HAB message proxy function lives.
+Valid environments are Dev, Test, and Prod.

 The .NET solution contains a `config.sample.json` file that you can use as a template for configuration.